tymyrddin/testlab/source/docs/cloud/README.md

 ## Why?

-Assess the strength of the security controls in place.
+Put and assess the strength of the security controls in place.

 ## How?